Ryanair’s full Corporate Governance Report from the 2017 Annual Report is available here:

 Senior Independent Director

-The Board has appointed James Osborne as the Senior Independent Director.
-James Osborne is available to shareholders who have concerns that cannot be addressed through the Chairman, Chief Executive or Chief Financial Officer and leads the annual Board review of the performance of the Chairman.
+The Board has appointed a Senior Independent Director, who is available to shareholders who have concerns that cannot be addressed through the Chairman, Chief Executive or Chief Financial Officer and leads the annual Board review of the performance of the Chairman.

 The appointment and removal of the Company Secretary is a matter for the Board.
 All directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are complied with.